 - Repetitive or ritualistic behaviors

-Adults with autism who are high functioning may have only mild challenges; others may have more severe symptoms, like impaired spoken language.
-No two people with ASD will have the same symptoms manifested in the same way.
-Regardless of manifestation or severity, ASD symptoms commonly interfere with everyday life.
+Some autistic adults may exhibit symptoms that resemble attention deficit hyperactivity disorder (ADHD); others may have symptoms like impaired spoken language.
+Bottom line – adult autism can manifest in different ways.
+Regardless of manifestation or severity, ASD symptoms can pose challenges in everyday life.
 And as our understanding of those challenges improves, more people than ever are being diagnosed with ASD.

 - Difficulty interpreting what others are thinking or feeling